blockaj/screenwriter/README.md

 #Screenwriter
 Screenwriter is a free solution to the lack of quality screenwriting applications.
+If you just want the latest build of Screenwriter go [here](http://blockaj.github.io/screenwriter)
 It's goal is to be simple and easy to use without a clunky interface.
 ![Screenshot](screenshot.png)
 ##Changelog